-To attract and retain the most Experienced workforce who will use Innovative technology to provide efficient, effective services to our citizens.
-We will Collaborate with our stakeholders to develop Solutions that are databased and rely on best-practices to address complex challenges within the county and the region.
-We will have a world-class education system, safe communities and a robust economy that creates jobs and opportunities for all and increase the commercial tax base to ensure we can provide the services our residents deserve.
+To attract and retain the most experienced workforce who will use innovative technology to provide efficient, effective services to our citizens.
+We will collaborate with our stakeholders to develop solutions that are databased and rely on best practices to address complex challenges within the county and the region.
+We will have a world-class education system, safe communities and a robust economy that creates jobs and opportunities for all and increases the commercial tax base to ensure we can provide the services our residents deserve.